 An article that is curated is one that is seen as high quality enough that an editor decides to have your post recommended in one (or multiple) topics.
 This gives a bit more exposure and allows you to be found by readers perusing actual topics on the Medium site.

 How long you’ve been writing for Medium doesn’t matter: your very first article can be curated if it’s good enough.

 Being featured is much harder to pull off, but it’s a big deal if you can.

 This means a well-written article hits the right notes with what is trending at the time and the tastes of whatever editor is reviewing your work.
-If you’re featured, you’re just that: you get a big front page push and that is incredibly profitable for writers who managed to snag one of those honors.
+If you’re featured, you’re just that: featured.
+You get a big front page push and that is incredibly profitable for writers who managed to snag one of those honors.

 Affiliate links are allowed on Medium.
 While spammy content can be penalized and writers banned, including an affiliate link is allowed.
 Make sure you provide quality content that Medium readers

 You do need to disclose in the article that the links are affiliate in nature and that you get compensated for any purchases made through the links.